ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/server-wide/certificates/delete-certificate.java.markdown

-﻿# Operations : Server : How to delete client certificate?
+# Operations: Server: How to delete client certificate?

 You can delete client certificate using **DeleteCertificateOperation**.